Aug 22nd – Aug 27th (Ages 12-14), and Aug 15-27th (LIT).

 Camp Ten Trees.
 Pacific Northwest.
 Along with its week-long summer camp, Camp Ten Trees has expanded to hosting weekend camps in the Spring and Fall for LGBTQA youth aged 13-17 as well as a summer camp for youth and children (aged 8-17) of LGBT and non-traditional families.
 This camp is social justice-oriented, and along with the typical camp activities, the campers will engage in age-appropriate workshops that explore identity, oppression, social justice, and activism.
 See website for fall and spring dates–see above for summer camp dates.

 TYEF Youth Retreats: Weekend retreats in the summer and fall in a confidential New England location.
 TYEF retreats focus on providing a space for trans and gender non-conforming kids aged 7-17 (or till end of HS) to socialize, have fun, and participate in a variety of traditional camp activities like swimming, kayaking, archery, arts and more.
 Cost: $250 a camper, partial and full scholarships available.
-No dates available yet for 2018.
+2018: July 13-15th.

 Camp OutDoors: Based in Phoenix and Prescot, AZ.
 “Out of the Closet and Into the Woods.”
 This is a 4-day camp for LGBTQ youth aged 11-24, and is one of the biggest LGBTQ youth camps in the nation.
 This camp is aimed at helping them build leadership skills, work collaboratively, and create community.
 “Camp activities vary and evolve each year and range from educational workshops on topics like “LGBTQ History” and “Non- Violent Communication” to community activities like our 250 person drum circle, horseback riding, and zip-lining.”
 Tuition for non-AZ residents is $400, and camp is free for AZ residents, however there are only 150 spots available to AZ campers.
 Youth are housed based on age, not gender or sexual orientation.
-No 2018 dates listed, but was held over Labor Day weekend in 2017.
+Labor Day weekend: August 31st-Sept 3rd.